oracle/okafka/connectors/README.md

 exec sys.dbms_aqadm.add_subscriber('TxEventQ', SYS.AQ$_AGENT('SUB1', NULL, 0));
 ```

-If using the Source Connector and ordering of the events are important then the Transactional Event Queue that the Kakfa Source connector will be pulling from should have
+** If using the Source Connector and ordering of the events are important then the Transactional Event Queue that the Kakfa Source connector will be pulling from should have**
-the `STICKY_DEQUEUE` parameter set.
-The `tasks.max` property should also correspond to the number of `SHARD_NUM` assigned to the queue.
+** the `STICKY_DEQUEUE` parameter set.
+The `SHARD_NUM` assigned to the queue should be less than or equal to the number of Kafka partitions assigned to the Kafka topic.**

+**Note: If running on a database version less than 23.4 with `STICKY_DEQUEUE` the `tasks.max` value must be equal to the `SHARD_NUM` specified.
+If the `tasks.max` is not**
+** equal to the `SHARD_NUM` dequeue from all event streams will not be performed.**

 ```roomsql
 exec sys.dbms_aqadm.create_sharded_queue(queue_name=>"TxEventQ", multiple_consumers => TRUE);